nlou9/cpu_usage/README.md

   <img width="1251" alt="1" src="https://user-images.githubusercontent.com/39046184/142806909-6f7137b1-999a-4db9-8752-7291b0c054c9.png">

 ## Extend in the future
 Migrage to Mongodb.
 Mongbo is a better candidate in this scenario considering data structure and scalability.
 Django has libraby "Django" which is consistent with Django ORM.
+For this project, because by default django use SQLite and it is not necessary to preinstall and setup, it would be easier to run this project locally here.